TuyenGa/Tuyenga.github.io/_posts/2019-04-25-how-to-think-in-english.md

 * If you want to learn something, read English books & articles about the subject.
 * If you have hobbies or interests, browse English sites related to those intersts.
 * Change the language of your phone, computer, and TV to English.
-* Watch Hollywood movies in the original soudtrack (English).
+* Watch Hollywood movies in the original soundtrack (English).

 Do you get my point?
 If something can be done in both of English and in your native language, always **Chose to do it in English**.